100mslive/web-sdks/apps/100ms-web/src/views/whiteboard/Whiteboard.md

 - `onChangePage` handler is called when there's any change in the state(shapes, bindings, [assets]) of the board with newly added shapes, bindings as args.

-- In onChangePage handler, the newly added shapes, bindings are broadcasted to all remote peers in room as 'stateChange' event.
+- In onChangePage handler, the newly added shapes, bindings are broadcasted to all remote peers in room as 'state-change' event.
 Along with this, the newly added state is merged with current state and stored locally(in `rLiveShapes`, `rLiveBindings`)

-- The remote peer on receiving the 'stateChange' event, receives the only the new state, merges it with the current state and updates the whiteboard page.
+- The remote peer on receiving the 'state-change' event, receives the only the new state, merges it with the current state and updates the whiteboard page.

 ## Special Cases